Skip to main content

 Lupinus texensis

-Honeybees avidly visit Texas bluebonnets for their abundant nectar and nutritious pollen, making it a key early-spring forage source in its range.
-Peak bloom occurs from March to May, aligning with bees' need for post-winter resources.
-As a winter annual, it self-seeds in well-drained alkaline soils but requires full sun and seed scarification for reliable establishment; seeds are toxic to grazing animals.
+Honeybees avidly visit this lupine for abundant nectar and nutritious pollen — a key early-spring forage source throughout its native prairie range.
+Peak bloom March through May aligns with post-winter colony needs.
+Winter annual that self-seeds in well-drained alkaline soils; needs full sun and seed scarification for reliable establishment; seeds are toxic to grazing animals.

 Nectarhigh